TamimEhsan/Tuition-E/README.md

 ## Setting up a Connection

-The host at first creates a server .
-And the user can connect to that server.
-And after that they can use the shared options.
-Some of the freatures like Tasks, Profile can be used wothout connection too!
+- The host need to launch his app first
+- Then start the server with the start button
+- The state of the connection can be refreshed by the refresh button
+- Then the client launches his/her app.
+- The client app connects automatically and the host side status changes to connected

 ![Connection](https://raw.githubusercontent.com/TamimEhsan/Tuition-E/master/Assets/Connection.gif)